 A Closer Look At The Super Jolly

-This is one of the beefiest coffee grinders I’ve ever seen.
-It stands 24 inches and towers over most coffee grinders in the market.
+This is one of the beefiest electric grinders I’ve ever seen.
+It stands 24 inches and towers over most electric grinders in the market.
 So if you plan to add this to your kitchen, it will eat up a good chunk of your counter space.
 This machine is not ideal for those with a space-strapped kitchen.
 Did I forget to mention that it weighs 31 pounds?
 It’ll mostly stay put and will be difficult to move around.

 There are three buttons on the casing; two programmable buttons for single and double espressos and a manual pulse button, which you can just press for as long as you’d want the grinder to operate.